joinpursuit/Pursuit-Core-iOS/fundamentals/optionals/README.md

 1. How do optionals protect us from run-time errors?
 	<details>
 		<summary>Answer</summary>
 		They're designed to address a set of run-time errors that arise from data having no valid value.
-A constant or variable might be `nil` for a variety of reasons, including initialization and failure conditions. optionals give us a mechanism for explicitly testing for `nil`.
+A constant or variable might be `nil` for a variety of reasons, including initialization and failure conditions.
+Optionals give us a mechanism for explicitly testing for `nil`.
 	</details>

 ### 5. Binding

-So far we've either force unwrapped optionals, which is dangerous and defeats the purpose of using them, or we explicitly checked for `nil` before force unwrapping, which is clunky, verbose and just not very Swifty.
+So far we've either force unwrapped optionals, which is dangerous and defeats the purpose of using them, or we've explicitly checked for `nil` before force unwrapping, which is clunky, verbose and not very Swift-y.

-Binding to the rescue.
+Here comes binding to the rescue.
 Binding allows us to test an optional for `nil` while setting a constant or variable to the unwrapped value, if not `nil`.

 ```swift